These 11 Endangered Baby Animals Making a Comeback Will Give You Hope for the World

 Asmara was born on November 22, 2014, at the Fort Wayne Children’s Zoo in Indiana.
 These primates are endangered in the wild, with fewer than 14,000 left.
 Agricultural development has demolished their natural forest home.
 They are hunted, mainly to be kept in homes as status symbols.
 Female orangutans give birth to one baby every eight or nine years, an infrequency that puts them at an even greater risk of extinction.
 In their native habitat, orangutans live in the trees, almost never touching the ground.

 This black rhinoceros was born on April 20, 2015, at the Taronga Western Plains Zoo in New South Wales, Australia.
 As a baby, Dafari weighed around 90 pounds, while adults could weigh up to 3,000 pounds.
 Early European settlers in Africa started a tradition of hunting and killing the animals for food and amusement.
 There are just under 5,000 black rhinos left in the wild, as illegal poaching of the animals for their unique horns continues.
 But conservationists remain hopeful for the critically endangered species: the World Wide Fund for Nature has created new populations in rhinos’ indigenous habitats, to which 120 rhinos have been relocated.
-These 15 things you never knew about rhinos will blow you away.

 Western Lowland Gorillas